Copenhagen stunned by devastating fire at stock exchange, as police launch investigation into blaze - ExBulletin

 The 17th-century building exemplifies the Dutch Renaissance style and housed a number of works of art, some of which were rescued on Tuesday.

-Residents were stunned by the outbreak, which recalled the fire that ravaged Paris' Notre-Dame Cathedral exactly five years and a day earlier.
+Residents were stunned by the outbreak, which recalled the fire that ravaged Notre-Dame Cathedral in Paris exactly five years and a day earlier.

 My first thought was (that) I hope they rebuild it, it will never be the same but it is an icon in Copenhagen and Denmark, teacher Eva Simoni Lomholdt, 58, told Reuters.